sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 samtools view -c $input_file      # count reads of input file samtools view -c $output_file     # count reads of output file bedtools bamtobed -i $output_file | shuf | head -n 10
-    # look at a few output coordinates
+    # look at a few output coordinates using bedtools bamtobed
+    # to verify the reads overlap the region of interest.
     # you can run the bedtools command without the shuf and the head if
-    # the output__file is only a few lines long.
+    # the $output_file is only a few lines long.
 ```

+One can also subset by a list of regions; please follow the instructions in the `samtools view`
+[documentation](http://www.htslib.org/doc/samtools-view.html) if you are interested.

 ### Subset by read id